 Want to learn more?
 Here are some helpful resources for your nonprofit to make the most of International Women’s Day.

 Lean In and IWD - Resources for Organizations to #BalanceforBetter

 Best Practices for Supporting Gender Pay Equity From the Council of Nonprofits

 Underrepresented Women in Nonprofit Leadership and What We Can Do About It

 There's more to come!

 This concludes part one of our four-part series: The State of Women in Nonprofits.
-Look out for new content every Friday of March.
-Next Friday, check out how your nonprofit can #BalanceforBetter in 2019.
+Look out for new content featured every Friday of March.
+Next up is how your nonprofit can #BalanceforBetter.
 Have a happy International Women's Day!